AndroDevcd/Sharp/doc/CHANGELIST.md

     # QoL Improvements
         * Further improved Garbage collector performance
+        * With the new concurrency support the language is now highly efficent & applies less load on the processor

     # New Additions
         * Multiple concurrency support features added to the lang